 Oktoberfest, the world's largest beer festival, is a celebration of Bavarian culture that draws millions of visitors to Munich each year.
 This annual event is a fun blend of traditional Bavarian customs, vibrant music, mouth-watering food, and of course, plenty of beer.
-We visited Oktoberfest in September 2023 and are eager to share some of the tips and knowledge we learned from our own experience at Oktoberfest with you, our fellow Jetsetters.
+I visited Oktoberfest in September 2023 and I am eager to share some of the tips and knowledge I learned from my own experience at Oktoberfest with you.
 Planning your Oktoberfest trip is a thrilling endeavor, and this blog post will guide you through the essentials for an unforgettable experience.

 Oktoberfest 2025: Saturday, September 20 – Sunday, October 5